 Once your servicing session is done, the next step is to periodically check on your air conditioner, particularly the outside unit.
 Weeds, leaves, and other detritus can clog up the vents if they build up around the unit, and in some cases might even slip through the vents and get caught up in the internal mechanisms.
 Wet weather can also lead to ice on the system, which can be severely damaging.
 Keep your air conditioner dry, or purchase a weather-proof cover for it during the off-season.
 (Just remember to remove it if you need to use the AC for any reason.)

-Intelligent Air Services provides air conditioning maintenance and repairs.
+Intelligent Air Services provides air conditioning maintenance and repairs in Dripping Springs and the surrounding areas.
 Call us today!